hiimchrislim/Anaconda/README.md

 7. [License](#license)

 # Introducton <a name="introduction">
+  Welcome to our snake game!
 # Gameplay <a name="gameplay">
+  The rules:
+     Don't hit the walls.
+     Don't hit yourself.
+     Do eat the apple!
 ### Screenshots <a name="screenshots">

 ### Controls <a name="controls">
+  Use the WASD keys to move:
+     w - up
+     a - left
+     s - down
+     d - right
 ### Features <a name="features">

 # Installation <a name="install">